-The Emerging Leaders Development Program will accept applications from Monday, April 20, 2015, through Monday, May 11, 2015.
+The Emerging Leaders Development Program for 2015 is no longer accepting applications for this year.
 Thank you for your interest!

 AOTA’s Emerging Leaders Development Program gives students and new practitioners the tools and training to become strong leaders within occupational therapy to help the profession achieve the goals of the Centennial Vision.
 Selected participants receive leadership training, ongoing mentorship, and participation in current service opportunities that match each participant’s own leadership goals.